Scotch Bonnet Pepper

 Health Benefits

-- Rich in capsaicin, a compound that boosts metabolism and may aid weight management through thermogenesis
+- Capsaicin content boosts metabolism and may aid in weight management through thermogenesis

 Buying Guide